What is Val Tech?

 Why should a student enter the Val Tech program?

-- To prepare for specialized technology high-level college and university courses certificate programs
+- To prepare for specialized technological advancement in high-level college and university courses certificated programs.

 What are the Val Tech program requirements?